 Though be warned, it can be tricky to park!

-After arriving, pop into Cafè Sa Fonda that’s so cute and the dishes are homemade and totally tasty.
+After arriving, pop into Cafè Sa Fonda, which is so cute, and the dishes are homemade and totally tasty.

-Also, if you’re wanting to stay in the village, check in to the Belmond La Residencia, it’s so gorgeous and made up old two historic manor houses.
-Now, it can much more pricey than other spots in Majorca, so make sure you know this before booking.
+Also, if you’re wanting to stay in the village, check into the Belmond La Residencia, it’s so gorgeous and made up old two historic manor houses.
+Now, it can be much more pricey than other spots in Majorca, so make sure you know this before booking.

 7.)
 Torrent de Pareis

 Now, it can get pretty busy at peak times, so go early in the morning if you want to miss most of the crowds.
-Now, it’s not the best place for food, so I’d suggest giving the restaurants a miss here and gorge once you visit your next stop.
+Now, it’s not the best food place, so I’d suggest giving the restaurants a miss here and gorging once you visit your next stop.

 Also, be sure to see the views from the Sa Calobra Viewpoint.
 It’s lovely.